aldettinger/camel-quarkus-workshop/README.md

 Then we add some eips => from/eips/to ?

 ## TODO: more sections needed ? camel-bean ? some cdi tricks ?
++ Use mvnw instead of maven
++ Maybe a section with intergration tests
++ We need to know what really means by (build:0ms init:35ms start:7ms)
++ Ask a MAC user to terst the container build
++ Maybe container build is triggered automatically when native-image is not installed
++ 5 minutes pause each hours

 ## Satisfation form ?
 Reward/Goodies ?